Nutrition

 Master of Science Degree in Clinical Nutrition, Combined With Dietetic Internship (MSDI)*

-This track of the program is designed for those who want to earn a Registered Dietitian Nutritionist (R.D.N.) credential and obtain a graduate degree.
-Effective January 1, 2024, the Commission on Dietetic Registration (CDR) requires a graduate degree to meet the entry- level registration eligibility education requirements for dietitians.
-Individuals who successfully complete the MSDI program are eligible to sit for the Commission on Dietetic Registrations’ Registration Examination for Registered Dietitians.
+This track of the program is designed for those who want to become a Registered Dietitian Nutritionist (RD/RDN).
+The Commission on Dietetic Registration (CDR) requires a minimum of 1000 hours of supervised experiential practice and a graduate degree to meet the entry- level registration eligibility education requirements for dietitians.
+Individuals who successfully complete the MSDI program meet these requirements and are eligible to sit for the Commission on Dietetic Registrations’ Registration Examination for Registered Dietitians.

 With an emphasis in cultural competence and diversity in dietetics practice, the MSDI will provide you with an in-depth understanding of nutrient metabolism, medical nutrition therapy, and changing nutritional needs throughout the life cycle, along with specialized topics in applied nutrition.
 The Dietetic Internship provides supervised experience in dietetics practice at leading health care facilities in the surrounding area.
 The internship requires an intensive commitment of working full-time for approximately 10 months.

-*Admission to the Master of Science in Clinical Nutrition requires completion of an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited Didactic Program in Dietetics (DPD) program, or equivalent program with verification statement.
+*Admission to the MSDI requires completion of an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited Didactic Program in Dietetics (DPD) program, or equivalent program with verification statement.
 An ACEND approved DPD program is available at Immaculata University.

 Master of Science in Clinical Nutrition with Dietetic Internship (39 credits)